johny77g/nuBuilder4-cloner/README.md

 nuRunPHPHidden('cloner', 0);
 ```

 Result: The current form has been cloned.
-(A _clone postifx has been added to the form code)
+(A "_clone" postifx has been added to the form code)

 ### 2. Clone any Form